- Entertainment and Media

 Ruby, Don't Take Your Love to Town- My Favorite Sad Song

-Every time I hear this song, it makes me feel emotional.
-I don't understand why it pulls my heartstrings to such an extent - is it the words, is it the music, is it the desperation in Kenny Rodger's voice, or is it a combination of all three?
+Is it the words, is it the music, is it the desperation in Kenny Roger's voice, or is it a combination of all three?

 I know not.
 I just know it brings tears to my eyes, and a funny feeling in the pit of my stomach.
 Now that's what I call songwriting.